 One of the ways participants in the consultation for this Plan were keen to see the community supported was through increased visibility-of people, activities, events and use of traditional languages.
 Renaming this policy in Woi Wurrung language was an immediate and obvious first step in responding to a call for more use of traditional languages.
 We will also continue to promote and mark significant Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander calendar days and weeks so that they are more visible to the broader community.
-This visibility is essential to maintaining a connected, supported and active Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander calendar days and Torres Strait Islander presence in Yarra.
+This visibility is essential to maintaining a connected, supported and active Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander presence in Yarra.